History and Sociology BA (Hons)

 Students wishing to specialise in Scottish History at Level 10 are advised to take at least one Scottish History option, plus undertake a Scottish topic for your Public History project, or two Scottish History options if you are not taking Public History.

 - Frontiers, landscapes and journeys (S2)

 You will complete a dissertation in history or sociology.

 You will also study one option module from your chosen dissertation subject plus three option modules from the other subject.
-You may choose one Scottish history module in place of one history module.
+Please see notes below if you wish to specialise in Scottish History.

-- Fght the power: music and the politics of Black America
+- Fight the power: music and the politics of Black America

 - War cruel and sharp: a military history of the Hundred Years' War

 - Death and destruction: the social impact of the Thirty Years’ War (1618-1648)

 - Lordship, colony, kingdom: the making of Ireland

 - Reaching the estate of manhood in late Medieval and early modern Europe